Vegan Cheeseburger Recipe (Healthy & Delicious)

 If the patty mixture feels too moist, add extra breadcrumbs or oat flour.

-For extra heat, add chili flakes or cayenne pepper.
+For extra heat, add chilli flakes or cayenne pepper.

 Alternatively, use store-bought vegan cheese slices if you are short on time.